toehmler/nunet/README.md

 ```
 pip3 install -r requirements.txt
 ```
-6. Download the data from the [MICCAI BRaTS Website](https://www.med.upenn.edu/cbica/brats2020/data.html)
+6. Download the dataset from the [MICCAI BRaTS Website](https://www.med.upenn.edu/cbica/brats2020/data.html)
-7. Set `path_to_data`  in `config.ini`  to be the full path to the downloaded dataset.
-8. Run the preprocessing script to perform N4ITK bias correction and rename the patient directories
+7. Run the preprocessing script to perform N4ITK bias correction and rename the patient directories.
+Bias correction is only performed on the t1 and t1c modalities.
+The corrected scans are saved with the `_n4` suffix.
+Set `n4itk=False` to skip bias correction.
+(Note: the current script expects `.mha` files)
 ```
-python3 process.py
+python3 process.py <path_to_data> <n4itk=False>
 ```
+8. Set `path_to_data`  in `config.ini`  to be the full path to the downloaded dataset.

 ## Quick Start
 * Explanation of how to train